FAQ

 What if someone omits a mandatory disclosure?

+KEMS is a set of standards, not a certifying body: there is no central authority in charge of verifying disclosures.
 While there is no KEMS enforcement organization, it is entirely appropriate to publicly call out instructors who deliberately misrepresent their disclosures.

 Is a “Yes” answer disqualifying?